mrsahin101/C_for_Dummies/Introduction/Part_I_Introduction_to_C_Programming/Notes.md

 - All keywords are lower case letters and C language is case sensitive.
 So gotta keep that in mind when coding! :)

 - Syntax of printf function is : **printf(“format_string”[,var[,...]]);**

+- In C we can use /* */ for multiple line comments or // for single line comments